Imaging & Medical Devices

 Image Analysis and Registration

-Mathematical models are being used to deformably align multimodal images and analyze information to understand disease and therapy responses like Alzheimer’s disease.
+We are applying mathematical models to align multimodal images and extract information from imaging data to understand disease progression and therapeutic responses.

 3-D Image Reconstruction